Entanglement and quantum tomography with top quarks at the LHC: Experimental entanglement detection

-where $\varphi$ is the angle between the lepton directions in each one of the parent top and antitop rest frames [see Eq. (\ref{eq:LeptonicCrossSection})].
-This quantity, also represented in Fig. \ref{fig:CorrelationsFrame}c, provides a simple entanglement witness $W$ \cite{Terhall2000} since the condition $\delta>0$ translates into $W\equiv D+1/3<0$.
+where $\varphi$ is the angle between the lepton directions in each one of the parent top and antitop rest frames [see also Eq. (\ref{eq:LeptonicCrossSection})].
+This quantity, also represented in Fig. \ref{fig:CorrelationsFrame}c, provides a simple entanglement criterion since the condition $\delta>0$ translates into $D<-1/3$.
 The concurrence is also readily measured from $D$ as $C[\rho]=\max(-1-3D,0)/2$.

 The detection of entanglement is more non-trivial than could naively be expected since, even though entanglement is present in a wide region of phase space, the statistical averaging over all possible directions induces the necessity of a selection in the mass spectrum.
-This observation was already evident from the recent measurement of the CMS collaboration \cite{Sirunyan:2019lnl}, in which it was obtained $D=-0.237\pm0.011>-1/3$ without any requirements on the mass window.
+This observation was already evident from the recent measurement of the CMS collaboration~\cite{Sirunyan:2019lnl}, in which it was obtained $D=-0.237\pm0.011>-1/3$ without any requirements on the mass window.

 Our proposal for the experimental detection of entanglement is similar to the quantum tomography protocol developed in the previous section.
-The idea is to measure $D$ from the cross-section of Eq. (\ref{eq:DMeasure}), also applying an upper cut in the invariant mass spectrum.
+The idea is to measure $D$ from the cross section of Eq. (\ref{eq:DMeasure}), also applying an upper cut in the invariant mass spectrum.
 Left Fig. \ref{fig:Discovery} presents an experimental perspective for the entanglement detection at the LHC.
 The null hypothesis is defined to be the upper limit where $D$ does not signal entanglement, $D = -1/3$.
 We represent the number of measurement uncertainties $n_\Delta$ differing between the expected measurement and the null hypothesis,

 as a function of the upper cut in the invariant mass spectrum, $M_{t\bar{t}}$, and the relative uncertainty, $\lvert \Delta D / D \rvert$, where $D$ is the expected value [computed theoretically from Eq. (\ref{eq:ExperimentalPH})] and $\Delta D$ the uncertainty of the measurement.